nju33/diz/README.md

 └─ <base path>
    │   // blog1 is processed
    ├─ <blog1>
-   │   ├─ 0_post.md
+   │   ├─ 0_hello-world.md
-   │   ├─ 1_post.md
+   │   ├─ 1_getting-started.md
-   │   ├─ n_post.md
+   │   ├─ n_***.md
    │   ├─ config.js
    │
    │   // blog2 isn't processed because there is no config.js
    ├─ <blog2>
-   │   ├─ 0_post.md
+   │   ├─ 0_hello-world.md
-   │   ├─ 1_post.md
+   │   ├─ 1_getting-started.md
-   │   ├─ n_post.md
+   │   ├─ n_***.md
    ├─ <...>
 ```

 In `config.js`, describe meta information about the site, theme information, compilation method and so on.
+Also, the string up to `_` in each .md file is removed.
+It just uses to adjust the order of post files.

 For example, it will be like this.